Time to ReThink

 Simply put - most consumers don't give a crap and feel plastic waste is not an issue, or certainly not their problem.
 But is is!
 It's everyones problem and it's growing.

-The CBO Foundation, together with our partner APVG, are determined to help those who don't get it, pull their heads out of the sand and understand the issues.
+The CBO Foundation, is determined to help those who don't get it, pull their heads out of the sand and better understand the issues.
 Then work together to affect a meaningful change in how all sides buy, package and reclaim this waste.

 A recent UN Report, which can be downloaded from our home page, states that assuming the current plastic product production and current waste trends continue, by 2050 we will have over 12 Billion Tons of plastic in our environment (including Landfills and oceans).
 These trends MUST be reversed!